ChoiceMates: Supporting Unfamiliar Online Decision-Making with Multi-Agent Conversational Interactions: Formative Study

 We recruited 14 participants (Age=18-55, M=28.2, Std=7.8; 8 males and 6 females) who had frequent experience making decisions online (details in Table \ref{tab:formative-demographics}).
 The recruitment took place through our university’s community channels and snowball sampling to recruit participants in a wide age group.
 To ensure their experience in making decisions in unfamiliar scenarios, we asked the participants to list their previous experience in both familiar and unfamiliar decisions in the recruitment form.

 The interview lasted for 75 minutes for each participant.
 First, a 20-minute semi-structured interview was conducted to understand participants’ previous experiences with unfamiliar decision-making.
 We asked questions about the overall process, which information they utilized, and the challenges and needs they faced in the process.
-Then, a 30-minute think-aloud study was conducted where participants chose an unfamiliar scenario from the given set (e.g., buying a robot vacuum cleaner or choosing a new hobby to do in their free time.
-See Appendix~\ref{appendix:formative-study-scenarios}) and browsed through the internet until they identified several solid options.
-Lastly, participants were interviewed for 15 minutes on their experience with their process and the challenges and needs they faced in this scenario, then on the general challenges and desired support of unfamiliar decision-making.
+Then, a 30-minute think-aloud study was conducted where participants chose an unfamiliar scenario from the given set (e.g., buying a robot vacuum cleaner or choosing a new hobby to do in their free time; see Appendix~\ref{appendix:formative-study-scenarios}) and browsed through the internet until they identified several solid options. \footnote{As we allocated a rather short time for the think-aloud study, we complemented the observation with an interview about their past experiences.} Lastly, participants were interviewed for 15 minutes on their experience with their process and the challenges and needs they faced in this scenario, then on the general challenges and desired support of unfamiliar decision-making.
 Participants were compensated 20,000 KRW (approximately 15 USD) for the interview.
+The study was approved by the Institutional Review Board (IRB) at the institution this research was conducted.

-After the study, the interview and the think-aloud study were transcribed, and the two authors independently coded current practice, existing needs, and desired support mentioned in the transcription.
-Then, they collaboratively discussed and resolved conflicts in the code, and made minor changes to the codes to finalize the findings.
+After the study, the interviews and think-aloud sessions were transcribed using automated tools and manually reviewed for accuracy by the first author.
+The two authors then conducted an inductive thematic analysis, independently coding participants' current practices, existing needs, and desired support.
+The authors collaboratively discussed discrepancies, resolved conflicts through consensus, and iteratively refined the codes to finalize the findings.